baconjs/bacon.js/README.md

 - Should property be updated on actually changed values only?
     - More probably a "distict()" method to filter out duplicates
+- Improve Property test by also subscribing at each value, ensuring that an immediate matching Initial event is sent to the new Subscriber
 - Browser tests
 - Interactive examples, like in my devday-rx presentation
 - API doc with interactive examples